acaranta/docker-backuper/README.md

   --volumes-from <container>
   -v /tmp:/backup \
   acaranta/docker-backuper \
-  backup <container> --stopcontainer
+  backup <container> --pausecontainer
 ```
 * The .tar backups will be stored in /backup ... which you can bind to any dir on your docker host.
 * In this mode, the `--storage` option is ignored as the data will be stored in the bound directory `/backup`.
 * The container's volumes to be backed up are mounted using the --volumes-from option
-* if added, the option `--stopcontainer` will stop the container to backup, and restart it afterwards
+* if added, the option `--pausecontainer` will stop the container to backup, and restart it afterwards

 Then you can restore using :
 ```